397days/gpt3-code-finetuner/README.md

 ```

 ### Dataset and TypeScript/JavaScript Code Parser
 The dataset is in [`./dataset.csv`](./dataset.csv).
-Follow the commands below to parse TypeScript and JavaScript for additional compl
+Follow the commands below to parse TypeScript and JavaScript for additional completions on the dataset.

+### Running the Code

+The code can be run as